 Where to Get your Food

 To research this article, I biked over to the health food store in my town, a place called Natural Grocers that attempts to imitate Whole Foods.
-It seemed like a friendly place, where the customers are unsually slim, the bike rack is unusually full, and everyone brings their own cloth grocery bags.
+It seemed like a friendly place, where the customers are unsually slim, the bike rack sees frequent use, and everyone brings their own cloth grocery bags.

 But Holy Shit, were the prices ever ridiculous there!
 In one quick tour of the store, I observed a package of four “Bison hotdogs” priced at $11.85, a two-pound bag of plain Tilapia filets at $25.00, and jugs of organic milk at $11.00 per gallon.